SuperNEMO-DBD/Falaise/modules/SimRC/README.rst

 ===========

-Some possible pipeline configurations using SimRC are available form the ``testing``  directory.
+Some possible pipeline configurations using SimRC are available from the ``testing``  directory.

 .. end